Just a few things I've done and a few things I'm doing

 I am also an adjunct professor in Business Analytics and Information Systems in the School of Management at the University of San Francisco.
 I teach both undergraduates and MBAs about technology systems and analytics.

-For some reason, some people wanted to talk to me about a side project of mine and hear my thoughts on how I think about starting and running a business.
+For some reason, people want to hear my thoughts on how I think about starting and running a business.
+Here are some podcasts where I talk about such things.

 I'm an adjunct professor in the School of Management at the University of San Francisco.
 I teach both undergraduate and graduate level classes primary in business analytics.